 Fair Trade Advocacy Office

-- Is acting as external counsel to the Greek Government in support of three separate broadband schemes under state aid arrangements.
+- Acting as external counsel to the Greek Government in support of three separate broadband under state aid schemes.

 Other key lawyers: